Tag Archives: Miami

 Six years later, I still couldn’t.

-As I floundered toward the surface, my eyes were burning, my throat raw.
+As I floundered toward the surface, my eyes were burning; my throat was raw.
 When my mouth opened, I gulped more seawater.

 Choking!